Cirkus (film): Filming

+Post-production

+Post-production of the film began simultaneously with the wrapping-up and continuation of film production.
+Editing and VFX works began in February 2022.
+The final copy of the film was ready in late-November, and was submitted to the Central Board of Film Certification (CBFC) next month.
+On 16 December 2022, the film received a U/A certificate from the Censor Board, with a finalized runtime of 138 minutes.

 Music

 The score is composed by Amar Mohile and the songs were written by Devi Sri Prasad, Badshah and Lijo George-DJ Chetas.
 The first single titled "Current Laga Re" was released on 8 December 2022.
 The second single "Sun Zara", sung by Papon and Shreya Ghoshal released on 16 December 2022.
 The third single "Aashiqui", sung by Badshah and Amrita Singh released on 21 December.
 The score was composed by Amar Mohile.

 Release

 Theatrical

 Cirkus was theatrically released on 23 December 2022.
 It was initially scheduled for 31 December 2021, during New Year, and then on 15 July 2022, but were unable due to production delays via COVID-19 pandemic.
 In May 2022, the new release date with first official poster was announced — 23 December 2022, thus eyeing Christmas Eve.

 Home media

-The film was digitally premiered on Netflix from 17 February 2023.
+The film's digital rights were acquired by Netflix.
+The film started streaming on Netflix from 17 February 2023.